illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ## Objectives

-* Create and Deploy a third-tier -- load-balancer
+* Create and Deploy a three tier web application
 * Integrate and document aspects of the Three Ways into your development process
 * Deploy your schema to a datastore for your application
 * Create software deployment estimates to understand the nature of software production
 * Engage and understand the process moving from design into an initial prototype
 * Discuss and deploy real-world security mitigations in your application
-* Deploy two additional applciation features
+* Deploy two additional application features

 ## Outcomes

 At the conclusion of this sprint project you will have built upon the work in Sprint-02.
-Your team will have deployed a working prototype of your site.
+Your team will have deployed a working version of your site.
 You will begin to explore functionality and usability issues.
 Your team will be able to deploy a working project in an automated fashion for demonstration.
-Your goal is to show a working prototype of the project at the end of sprint-03.

 ### Requirements

 The list of requirements will be determined by your team and as part of the project management process.
 There will be a few additional items I will require and are listed below.

 ### Team Roles

-Responsibility for team roles must be rotated imeediately after sprint-02 is presented.
+Responsibility for team roles must be rotated immediately after sprint-02 is presented.
 Delaying this action cannot be used as an excuse for not delivering the required artifacts.
 This is an artificial inefficiency that I am introducing to allow all members to participate and experience each role.

 * Project Manager
   * In charge of making sure that tasks are assigned, artifacts are being delivered, and project boards are updated accordingly.